DigestYourFinances

 Baby Step 1: Save $1,000 For Your Emergency Fund

-The very first of Dave Ramsey baby steps you need to make is to save $1,000 in your emergency fund.
-Statistically, according to GoBankingRates, only about 31% of Americans can cover a $1,000 emergency.
+The very first of the Dave Ramsey baby steps is to save $1,000 in your emergency fund.
+According to GoBankingRates, only about a third of Americans could comfortably cover a $1,000 emergency.

-Doing Simple Math, it means that 69% of Americans borrow money if they have a $1,000 emergency.
-If you have to go to the ER, your car breaks down, or maybe your furnace goes out in your home, best statistical you will have to borrow money to cover those expenses.
+Doing simple math, that means roughly two-thirds of Americans would have to borrow money to handle a $1,000 surprise.
+If you have to go to the ER, your car breaks down, or your furnace goes out, statistically you’ll have to borrow to cover it.
 That is absolutely no way to live.

 Baby Step 2: Pay Off All Personal Debt (Except your mortgage)

-Now for baby step 2, the goal here is to pay off all of your debt excluding your mortgage.
-But remember, only start working on Step 2 after you complete step one.
+Now for baby step 2, the goal is to pay off all of your debt excluding your mortgage.
+But remember, only start working on Step 2 after you complete Step 1.
 No skipping steps!

-That is absolutely the number one thing that holds a lot of people back financially.
-Having that looming cloud over your head is a heavy burden to carry.
-It is also a huge financial obligation that hold you back from Building Wealth.
+That looming debt is absolutely the number one thing that holds a lot of people back financially.
+Having that cloud over your head is a heavy burden to carry, and it’s a huge obligation that holds you back from building wealth.

-The trick here is to you pay off your debts using the debt snowball method.
-This is simply pay off all your debts, smallest to largest.
-So if you’ll smallest credit card has a balance of $200, pay that off before you start working on your $2,000 car payments balance.
-Remember, smallest to biggest.
+The trick here is to pay off your debts using the debt snowball method.
+Simply pay off all your debts smallest to largest.
+So if your smallest credit card has a balance of $200, pay that off before you start working on your $2,000 car balance.
+Remember: smallest to biggest.
+Knocking out the little ones first gives you quick wins that keep you motivated.
+Our guide to escaping debt and credit card tips break the method down further, and the debt-to-income calculator shows where you stand right now.

 Baby Step 3: Save 3-6 Months of Expenses In Your Emergency Fund

-If you are now on baby step 3, congratulations!
-You are now completely dead free and on your way to Building Wealth!
-To better protect yourself from any emergencies and unexpected expenses, it’s very important to build that emergency fund cushion.
+If you’re now on baby step 3, congratulations!
+You are now completely debt-free (except the house) and on your way to building wealth!
+To better protect yourself from emergencies and unexpected expenses, it’s very important to build that emergency fund cushion.

 At this point, you likely only have about $1,000 in your emergency fund.
-Now it’s time to build that emergency fund up to cover 3 to 6 months of your monthly expenses.
-Save that I’m out and storage in a high-interest savings account or money market account.
+Now it’s time to build it up to cover 3 to 6 months of your monthly expenses.
+Save that amount and store it in a high-yield savings account or money market account — the where-to-park-cash tool compares your options so the money keeps earning, and the emergency fund calculator pins down your exact 3–6 month target.

 Baby Step 4: Invest 15% of your income towards retirement

 The thing about retirement is that nobody worries about it until it’s almost too late.
-There are two facts in life.
-Death and time will always move forward.
+There are two certainties in life: you’ll get older, and time will always move forward.

-What this means is you will, at some point, get old and too weak to work.
-This means that to you will need some kind of retirement savings to live off.
+What this means is that at some point you’ll get too old and tired to keep working, so you’ll need some kind of retirement savings to live off.
 A lot of people have the misconception that Social Security will be enough to live on.
-This is simply not true.
+That is simply not true.

-Just remember to angel investor 15% of your household income towards retirement.
+Just remember to invest 15% of your household income toward retirement.

 Baby Step 5: Save for your children’s college fund

-If you have children, or are considering having some of the future, then it’s never too late to start investing for their college.
+If you have children, or are considering having some in the future, then it’s never too early to start investing for their college.

-Over the decades, College tuition has become increasingly expensive.
+Over the decades, college tuition has become increasingly expensive.
 Planning ahead for your children’s college fund is the financially responsible thing to do.
-This not only caters for your children’s education, but also their retirement as well.
+A 529 plan is the usual vehicle, since it grows tax-free when used for education.

 Baby Step 6: Pay off your home early

-Once you have reached the step, you have paid off all of your other debts except your home.
-If you have a mortgage, then you can start tackling this debt.
+Once you’ve reached this step, you’ve paid off all of your other debts except your home.
+If you have a mortgage, you can now start tackling it.

-Once that is cleared up, then you can start tackling your mortgage debt and pay it off early.
-Can you imagine hey life living without any Mortgage payments and putting that money to better use?
+Once that’s cleared up, you can start tackling your mortgage and paying it off ahead of schedule.
+Can you imagine life without any mortgage payments, putting that money to better use?
 Sounds amazing!
+Work with your lender to figure out how extra payments apply and how early you can knock it out.

 Baby Step 7: Build Wealth and Give

 Baby step 7 is the very last step and the epitome of Dave Ramsey’s 7 baby steps.
-Once you reach the step, you will start building your Wealth Beyond your wildest dreams.
+Once you reach it, you’ll start building wealth beyond your wildest dreams.

-Once you reach baby step 7, you have paid off all your personal debt, have a healthy emergency fund, saved for your children’s College, been contributing 15% of your household income towards retirement, and paid off your mortgage.
+By now you’ve paid off all your personal debt, built a healthy emergency fund, saved for your children’s college, contributed 15% of your household income toward retirement, and paid off your mortgage.
 Now it’s time to just grow.
+A good habit here is to actually watch it grow — track your assets and liabilities in the free net-worth tracker so you can see the wealth compounding.

-Once you start building the wealth, you will be in a much better position to give more and better other people’s lives.
-You have reached a level only so few have ever reached, and it was only through perseverance and hard work.
+Once you start building real wealth, you’ll be in a much better position to give generously and improve other people’s lives.
+You’ll have reached a level only a few ever do, and it’ll have come through perseverance and hard work.
+Just remember to consistently max out your 401(k) and Roth IRA so your retirement stays guaranteed and protected.

 Final thoughts

 Dave Ramsey developed these 7 baby steps to be as easy to understand as possible.
-They are simple, straightforward, and apply to anyone regardless of their situation and circumstances.
+They’re simple, straightforward, and apply to anyone regardless of their situation.

-It is absolutely important to remember that these steps are to be taken one at a time and in order.
-It might be tempting to skip a step or two, or do them out of order, but by doing so, you might end up worse off.
+It’s important to remember that these steps are meant to be taken one at a time and in order.
+It might be tempting to skip a step or two, or do them out of order, but doing so can leave you worse off.

-I most definitely recommend implementing these steps in your life as they can only better your financial situations and improve your financial future.
+I most definitely recommend implementing these steps in your life, as they can only improve your financial situation and your future.
+One baby step at a time — you’ve got this.